spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 - Monthly total: ~80 minutes per month.

 - Remaining Free Tier: You still have 420 minutes left over each month.

+### How reboot is handled

+Since we run runbook with startvm, update vm, make log on vm, deallocated vm, the next time you log on is a boot—but only if you "Deallocated" correctly.

+Script runs Stop-AzVM, it moves the VM into a Deallocated state.
+This means Azure physically unbinds your VM from the hardware rack it was running on.

+* When you (or the script) run Start-AzVM the following Monday:
+* (Whether you use your script, the PowerShell command, or simply click the Start button in the Azure Portal, the result is the same: A cold boot that applies your updates.)

+* Azure finds a fresh piece of hardware.

+* The VM goes through a full Hardware Boot sequence.

+* The Linux bootloader (GRUB) initializes and automatically picks the newest kernel found on the disk (the one your script just installed).

+Result: Your updates are applied perfectly.
+For Linux, a "Start" after "Deallocation" is as good as a "Reboot."

+### Executive Summary: Automated Infrastructure Maintenance

+Benefit Category,Impact of Automation

+💰 Cost Reduction,"Significant Savings.
+By automatically deallocating (shutting down) VMs immediately after patching, we eliminate wasted spend on idle resources.
+We only pay for the ~10 minutes required for the update rather than 24/7 uptime."

+🛡️ Security Posture,"Reduced Vulnerability Window.
+Security patches (Kernel and OS) are applied every Monday morning without fail, ensuring compliance with security best practices and reducing the risk of exploitation."

+⚙️ Operational Efficiency,"Focus on Strategy.
+IT staff no longer spend time manually logging into servers to run apt-upgrade.
+This saves hours of manual labor per month, allowing the team to focus on high-value projects."

+📉 Risk Mitigation,"Elimination of Human Error.
+The script follows an exact, repeatable logic.
+It removes the risk of typos, missed steps, or forgotten shutdowns that occur during manual maintenance."

+Technical Highlights

+* Cold-Boot Integrity: The script utilizes a "Stop-and-Start" cycle.
+This ensures that every Monday, the VMs perform a fresh hardware boot, which automatically clears temp files and loads the latest security kernel without manual intervention.

+* Centralized Control: All maintenance logs are stored in a single Azure Automation dashboard, providing a clear audit trail of exactly what was updated and when.

+* Scalability: The framework is designed to automatically detect and include new VMs based on simple "Tags," allowing our infrastructure to grow without increasing administrative overhead.